 Where to Stay in Providence

-6. Day Trip to Salem
+6. Take a Day Trip to Salem

-Salem, Massachusetts is one of those places that I’m sure everyone has learned about during their studies in elementary school.
-Have you ever heard of the Salem Witch Trials?
-Yeah, that happened in Salem, MA!
+Salem, Massachusetts is one of those places that everyone has learned about during their studies in elementary school.

-Salem is located slightly north of Boston and can be easily reached using public transportation.
-All you’ll need is a Charlie Ticket for the commuter rail and you’re good to go.
+Salem is located just north of Boston and is easy to reach using public transportation.
+All you’ll need is a CharlieCard for the commuter rail and you’re good to go!

-Because of its deep-rooted history, there’s a lot to do in Salem.
 The most popular attraction in Salem is of course the Salem Witch Museum, which will provide you with a lot of the town’s rich history involving witches.

 Book a discounted Salem History & Witchcraft tour